How to Get Rid of Mice & Mouse Control

 - Rodent Inspection provides more information on droppings and other rodent activity signs.

-- Determine if their droppings belong to a mouse or a rat is an essential first step in your investigation.
+- Determining if their droppings belong to a mouse or a rat is an essential first step in your investigation.
 Once you determine which rodent you have, you can correctly choose the correct sized trap.
 A rat-sized trap's trigger may not be sensitive enough to trap a mouse, and a mice-sized trap would not be sturdy enough to trap a rat.
 Also, mice will readily accept a Bromethalin rodent bait, while rats may refuse to eat it.

 Know the Differences Between Rats and Mice